 Pros: Convenient, easy, quick, daycare and sitter friendly, great for diaper bags, can be paired with insert for additional absorbency

-Cons: AIO’s may take longer to dry than other diapers, may need additional absorbency for heavy wetters or extended, overnight use.
+Cons: May need additional absorbency for heavy wetters or extended, overnight use.

 A pocket diaper is a 2 piece system consisting of a waterproof outer shell sewn together with stay-dry lining with openings on one or both ends.
 The sleeve or pocket that is created is used to stuff the included absorbent insert.

 Thirsties One Size Pocket Diaper comes with a waterproof shell with a stay-dry lining sewn into it.
 The openings on both ends make for easy stuffing while allowing the insert to easily agitate out of the diaper in the wash.
 The inserts feature three layers of serged microfiber terry snapped together with five serged layers of hemp jersey; eight thirsty layers in all!

 40% of our customers chose pocket diapers as their favorite type of cloth diaper.
 (Based on 2012 Thirsties Customer Survey of 720 cloth diapering families)